‘Who am I?’

-Clearly, the Gurbani wants us to bring about complete transformation in our outlook or thinking (ਸੋਚ).
+Clearly, the Gurmat Wisdom of SGGS wants us to bring about complete transformation in our outlook or thinking (ਸੋਚ).

-When we think we are the embodiment of the Divine Light and live as such, our thinking (ਸੋਚ) gets transformed from body-consciousness to the Soul-Consciousness (Divine Wisdom, Divine Virtues, Naam-consciousness, Gurmukh Lifestyle…).
+When we think we are Jot Saroop and live as such, our thinking (ਸੋਚ) gets transformed from body-consciousness to the Soul-Consciousness (Divine Wisdom, Divine Virtues, Naam-consciousness, Gurmukh Lifestyle…).
 Then, we start seeing the same One Spiritual Factor in everybody.

 - ਸਭੁ ਗੋਬਿੰਦੁ ਹੈ ਸਭੁ ਗੋਬਿੰਦੁ ਹੈ ਗੋਬਿੰਦ ਬਿਨੁ ਨਹੀ ਕੋਈ॥: Gobind (Universal Energy) is All (i.e., in everything and everywhere), Gobind is All (i.e., in everything and everywhere); without Gobind, there is nothing at all. (sggs 485).

 With real shift in thinking (ਸੋਚ) through the Wisdom, Pakhand and fraud cease to be.
-We are then saved from Spiritual death (ਆਤਮਕ ਮੌਤ-death of spiritual life).
-And, we are saved from our exploitation in the name of the Gurbani and Dharma by the Pujaaree groups and the Pujaaree sytem.
+We are then saved from Spiritual death (ਆਤਮਕ ਮੌਤ-death of spiritual life), and saved from our exploitation in the name of the Gurbani and Dharma by the Pujaaree groups and the Pujaaree sytem.

-In nutshell, the Gurbani of uncompromising Truth urges us to go within.
+In nutshell, Gurmat of SGGS urges us to go within.
 Since our Jot Saroop is ever present within, we are never apart from it.

 - ਆਤਮ ਰਾਮੁ ਰਾਮੁ ਹੈ ਆਤਮ ਹਰਿ ਪਾਈਐ ਸਬਦਿ ਵੀਚਾਰਾ ਹੇ ॥੭॥: By engaging in the Shabad Vichaar, one obtains this understanding that) the soul and “Raam” are one and the same (ਇਕ-ਰੂਪ). ||7|| (sggs 1030).

-Simply put: If there is hunger for understanding the Divine Wisdom (Aatam-Giaan) of the Gurbani through the Gurbani-Vicchar, then Aatam-Giaan will Awaken, within; leading to Spiritual Awakening or Mool-abidance, within.
+Simply put: If there is hunger for understanding the Divine Wisdom (Aatam-Giaan) of the SGGS through the Gurbani-Vicchar, then Aatam-Giaan will Awaken within; leading to Spiritual Awakening or Mool-abidance within.
 Sipmly put: Shabad-Vichaar is finding out who am I?.